Bounded Reflexivity & Constraint Theory

 Abstract

 Reflexive markets are often treated as unpredictable because psychology and coordination appear chaotic.
-This paper shows that once you account for constraints shaping market behavior—liquidity depth, leverage limits, coordination bandwidth, institutional rules, and network structure—reflexivity becomes analyzable.
-I propose a field model where markets move along gradients in constraint and information fields, revealing when systems amplify behavior and when they snap back.
-This constraint geometry explains why bubbles grow slowly, collapses happen suddenly, and crises across decades share underlying patterns.
-The contribution is a unified framework transforming reflexive uncertainty into measurable structure.
+Once you account for the constraints shaping market behavior—liquidity depth, leverage limits, coordination bandwidth, institutional rules, and network structure—reflexivity becomes analyzable.
+This paper develops a phenomenological field model where markets move along gradients in constraint and information fields, revealing when systems amplify behavior and when they snap back.
+The resulting constraint architecture explains why bubbles grow slowly, collapses happen suddenly, and crises across decades share underlying patterns.

 Introduction